pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 But you don't have to.
 Speech Rule Engine provides you the best heuristics on the market and a direct way to bring your own - whether you bring a plain label (that still offers SRE's heuristics and layout information) or you write your own heuristics, it's there to build upon.

 Above all: be mindful what you want to do.
 If you want to provide TeX as non-visual presentation, do that; you are the author and it's your prerogative.
 If you want to provide more standardized descriptions, use Speech Rule Engine to generate them.
 You can provide braille-specific descriptions alongside speech-oriented.
 MathJax and SRE are the best there is for that kind of thing.
 If you don't use JS on the client, you can still do things server-side.
 If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS; several solutions are being discussed that might avoid any client-side JS.

+## The end

+You've made it this far.
+Incredible!
+Time to move on.
+Here, read [this transcript of a talk by the wonderful Audrey Watters](http://hackeducation.com/2022/03/08/hope) about hope.
+I wished I could write as well as her but alas.